 Disadvantages of hybrids are their price and versatility.
 Hybrid models are rarely designed as sports cars or large trucks for hauling heavy material.
 They can also be pricier than their gasoline or diesel counterparts.

 All-electric vehicles (EVs) use a battery pack to store the electrical energy that powers the motor.
 EV batteries are charged by plugging the vehicle into an electric power source.

 The main benefit of an electric car is its lack of carbon emissions.
-Although electricity production may contribute to air pollution, the U.S. Environmental Protection Agency categorizes all-electric vehicles as zero-emission vehicles because they produce no direct exhaust or tailpipe emissions.
+Power plants are still needed for electricity production that may contribute to air pollution since they use external combustion engines.
+However, the U.S. Environmental Protection Agency categorizes all-electric vehicles as zero-emission vehicles because they produce no direct exhaust or tailpipe emissions.
 They are also newer vehicles, usually offer high-tech features, and are very quiet (maybe even too quiet).

 Disadvantages of electric vehicles are found in their cost and convenience.
 EVs are typically more expensive than similar conventional and hybrid vehicles, although some costs can be recovered through fuel savings, a federal tax credit, or state incentives.